 - Turn heat to low and add rice to pan.
 Break up and press down the rice with a spatula or spoon to mix it with the kimchi.

 - Once kimchi and rice are all mixed in, add the scrambled egg.
 Taste a bit of the rice – you can add more rice if it’s too salty or spicy.
 Be sure to add a bit more oil if you add more rice.

-- Finally, add toasted sesame seeds and torn pieces of toasted seaweed/nori to rice mixture.
-Use plain, unsalted dried, toasted seaweed(gim) if you can.
+- Add toasted sesame seeds and torn pieces of toasted seaweed/nori to rice mixture.
+Use plain, unsalted dried, toasted seaweed(kim) if you can.
 The roasted seaweed with oil and salt can make the fried rice too salty so be careful not to use too much.
-Increase heat back to medium and leave it unturned for 3-4 min to make the bottom part a little burnt.
+Increase the heat back to medium and leave it unturned for 3-4 min to make the bottom part a little burnt.

 Tips & Notes:

 - Tuna - Just drain tuna from can and add it after adding rice.

 - Bulgogi - if you have leftover bulgogi, stir fry bulgogi with kimchi first then add rice.
 This version will taste a bit sweeter and richer but very yummy.

 - Pork - you can also stir fry raw pieces of beef or pork and kimchi together before adding rice.

 - Spam - cut up some spam and stir fry with kimchi.
 Note, Spam is quite salty so you may want to add more rice to balance the flavor.

 - Bacon - add bacon with kimchi and you have got a great dish because you know..bacon just makes everything better.
 Cut bacon into small pieces and saute with kimchi first then add rice.
 Remember to reduce or omit oil since you will get quite a bit of oil from the bacon.